SerhiiRyzhkov/blog_rest_app/README.md

 - **JWT (JSON Web Tokens)**: JWT is used for secure user authentication.
 It's a standard for securing web applications and APIs.
 - **JPA (Java Persistence API)**: JPA is used for object-relational mapping, simplifying database interaction in Java applications.
 - **Spring Security**: Spring Security is used for managing security features, including user authentication and authorization.
-- **Docker**: Docker is used for containerization and deployment of the application.
-It allows for easy packaging and distribution of applications and their dependencies.

 ## Setup <a id="setup"></a>